 To complete the input of the mission file the user must specify the mission start and end time and the analysis time interval.
 ESABASE2 perfoms the analyses at dedicated orbital points.
 The user can either input the time interval between the orbital points or the number of orbital points.

-The mission visualisation page of the mission editor enables a quick view on the specified orbit.
-Currently the visualisation is available only for Earth orbits.
+The mission visualisation on the right side of the “Orbit Data” page of the mission editor enables a quick view on the specified orbit.
+Currently the visualisation is available only for Earth as central body.